 The state of Pennsylvania enacted a strong eviction moratorium that extended until August 31, 2020.
-Eviction filings related to nonpayment of rent were not accepted during that period, and filings in Philadelphia County were down to zero in April, May, and June.
+Eviction filings related to nonpayment of rent were not accepted during that period, and filings in Philadelphia County were down to zero in April, May, and June 2020.
 Filings increased following the end of the moratorium.
-Execution of eviction orders are generally banned until at least May 16, 2021.
+Execution of eviction orders were generally banned until at least May 16, 2021.

 More detail on eviction protections in Philadelphia can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.